oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

     ![Create application2](images/create-application2.png " ")

-    When the wizard finishes creating the application, you will be redirected to the application's home page in the App Builder.
+    When the wizard finishes creating the Application, you will be redirected to the Application's home page in the App Builder.

 ## Task 3: Load Application Blueprint

-In this task, you learn to load Demo Projects application Blueprint.
+In this task, you learn to load the Demo Projects application Blueprint.
 You can Load an application blueprint by running the Create Application Wizard and clicking the Load Blueprint link at the top of the Create Application Wizard.

-1. First, you delete Demo Projects application.
-Select **Demo Projects** application on workspace homepage.
+1. First, you delete the Demo Projects application.
+Select **Demo Projects** Application on the workspace homepage.

     ![Select Demo demo projects](images/demo-projects.png " ")